I’ve been thinking a lot about budgeting tools.

 Quicken.
-Quicken's Starter Edition does not include investing, but it's Premier Edition does.
-That edition provides features like their Portfolio X-Ray, showing performance vs. the market of your investments, and help with with buy/sell decisions.
+Quicken’s Starter Edition does not include investing, but it’s Premier Edition does.
+That edition provides features like their Portfolio X-Ray, showing performance vs. the market of your investments, and help with buy/sell decisions.
 It also provides up-to-date portfolio values, and tracks cost basis and capital gains.

 Quicken also helps minimize taxes on your investments.
-The have a tool called the Capital Gains Estimator, that can help you optimize security sales to realize the greatest after-tax yield.
+They have a tool called the Capital Gains Estimator, that can help you optimize security sales to realize the greatest after-tax yield.

 Mint.
 Mint is the weakest of the three platforms in the investing category, mostly since it is primarily a budgeting app.
 They do track your portfolio value, as they do with other accounts, but they don’t provide specific tools to help you in your investing activities.

 Personal Capital.
 Investing is what Personal Capital does best.
-The free version has a wealth of investment tools, including a Net Worth calculator and Cash Flow analyzer.
+The free version has a wealth of investment tools, including a Net Worth Calculator and a Cash Flow analyzer.
 The app will track your portfolio, balance your portfolio allocations, key holdings, and list your top gainers and losers.

 They also offer unique tools, such as their Fee Analyzer.
-You can use it to analyze your investment accounts to see what fees you're really paying for the account.
-This can include broker fees, as well as the fees charged by mutual funds, that may be reducing your net investment return.
+You can use it to analyze your investment accounts to see what fees you’re paying for the account.
+This can include broker fees, as well as the fees charged by mutual funds, which may be reducing your net investment return.

 Personal Capital also offers professional investment management for a fee.
 You can have a portfolio created, maintained and managed for less than what it would cost to have your portfolio managed by a traditional investment advisor.

 Winner: Personal Capital because it does more than offer a tracking tool, you can use it’s free analytical tools for a relatively deep dive into your investments.
 They will pitch you their investment advisory service, that’s how the bills get paid, but you don’t ever need to use them.
 Quicken performs admirably, especially given its tax reduction tools, but just hasn’t kept pace.

 All three services offer budgeting features and while there are similarities between each, there are plenty of differences worth noting.